Jam Master Jay: Murder

 On Wednesday, October 30, 2002 at 7:30 pm, Mizell was fatally shot in New York City in his recording studio on Merrick Boulevard in Jamaica, Queens.
 Another person in the room, 25-year-old Uriel Rincon, was shot in the ankle and survived.
 Following Mizell's death, several artists expressed their grief for the loss in the hip hop community and remembered him for his influence on music and the genre.
 A funeral service was held at Allen Cathedral.
 Mizell was buried at Ferncliff Cemetery and Mausoleum in Hartsdale, New York.

-In 2003, Kenneth McGriff, a convicted drug dealer and longtime friend of Murder Inc. Records founders Irving "Irv Gotti" Lorenzo and his older brother Christopher, was investigated for targeting Mizell because the DJ defied an industry blacklist of rapper 50 Cent that was imposed because of "Ghetto Qu'ran", a song 50 Cent wrote about McGriff's drug history.
+In 2003, Kenneth McGriff, a convicted drug dealer and longtime friend of Murder Inc. Records founders Irving "Irv Gotti" Lorenzo and his older brother Christopher, were investigated for targeting Mizell because he defied an industry blacklist of rapper 50 Cent that was imposed because of "Ghetto Qu'ran", a song 50 Cent wrote about McGriff's drug history.

 In December 2003, Playboy magazine published an article by investigative journalist Frank Owen, "The Last Days of Jam Master Jay", which traced the murder to a drug deal gone bad.
 Owen said he uncovered evidence that Mizell, not normally involved in crime as an adult, had turned to cocaine distribution to pay mounting bills.
 Mizell owed substantial debts to the Internal Revenue Service, among others, after his music career stalled in the late 1990s.
 According to Owen, several sources indicated Mizell traveled to Washington, D.C. on July 31, 2002 to obtain 10 kg of cocaine valued at about a quarter-million dollars from a trafficker known as "Uncle".
 Mizell reportedly agreed to pay for the drugs in about a week.
 However, Mizell failed to repay Uncle, who allegedly arranged to have Mizell murdered.
+In 2023, Owens claimed the broad outlines of the case and culprits were well-known in the Queens community and he was able to learn critical details in only a few weeks of interviews.
+However, the criminal case stalled due to a combination of the no snitching ethos and a botched, heavy-handed investigation by the New York Police Department which led to witnesses refusing to cooperate.
+Owens also notes how the case was reopened and progressed only when U.S. Federal investigators got involved due to interstate elements of the crime, and more carefully cultivated relationships with witnesses.